 More recently, Camille Vivier manages to capture the female body with greater nuance.
 Her photographs of muse Sophie present a more realistic example of a professional bodybuilder, where her journey to become “indestructible” has kept her off the path of steroids and surgery that so many competitors succumb to.
 In a recent interview the pair discussed how important it is that Sophie is presented as an individual, not as a vessel for a particular idea of beauty.
 The model explains: “Women are complex and muscles are not the monopoly of men.”

 Though Vivier’s work does break from many accepted tropes, the fact remains that more diverse portrayals are still scant, and portrayals of strength are usually limited to depictions of the body, as opposed to action.
 In a recent Salty article by Caroline Anderson, she explains the appeal of “being able to benchpress [her] husband” while remaining plus-sized, and it is a rare example of a media story that centres around newfound physical strength—one that doesn’t focus on any kind of traditional aesthetic value.
-She is not talking about toning down or losing weight, but about the pure joy and freedom found in pumping iron.
+She is not talking about toning up or losing weight, but about the pure joy and freedom found in pumping iron.
 There are other women who are sharing their stories via social media, but they tend to be few and far between.

 “She is not talking about toning down or losing weight, but about the pure joy and freedom found in pumping iron”